samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 #### Problem TLDR

-Minimum busses to travel by given routes
+Minimum buses to travel by given routes

 #### Intuition